Trip Review: Grand Cayman Island

 World War II Veterans

-Prior to coming here, I had only seen 2 or 3 WWII vets in my life.
-It was really cool to see an entire group of men and women who served our country decades ago.
+Before coming here, I had only seen 2 or 3 WWII vets.
+Seeing an entire group of men and women serving our country decades ago was cool.
 Thank you again for your service!
-After spending about 25 minutes here, we continued on to the Lincoln Memorial.
+After spending about 25 minutes here, we continued to the Lincoln Memorial.

 LincolnMemorialFront